 Prepare Eggplant:

-Preheat oven or prepare grill.
+Preheat oven broiler or prepare grill.
 Lightly brush eggplant slices on both sides with olive oil.
 Sprinkle with salt and pepper.
-Arrrange on baking tray and grill in oven, turning once, until golden brown, about 3 minutes per side.
-(Or grill on barbecue, turning, until golden brown and cooked through.)
+Arrrange on baking tray and broil in oven, turning once, until golden brown, about 3 minutes per side.
+(Or grill over direct medium heat until charred and tender, turning once, 6 to 8 minutes).
 Transfer to plate to cool.

 Arrange Stacks: